SakhriHoussem/HBase-With-Hive/README.md

 ## Learn How Hive Work With HBase in Simple Example

-We will import DATA from 'Hiking' ['Hiking' TABLE created on HBase](https://github.com/SakhriHoussem/HBaseInPractice).
+We will import DATA from ['Hiking' TABLE created on HBase](https://github.com/SakhriHoussem/HBaseInPractice).

 ## Create HBase TABLE 'hiking'  :